 In addition, United States law requires businesses to have an Employer Identification Number (EIN) to ship merchandise into the US.
-At ShipBob, we partner with MyUSACorporation.com, a resource that will help you incorporate your business in the US.
+At ShipBob, we partner with Firstbase.io for any customer who needs to set up an LLC and be incorporated in the US.

 A quick note: ShipBob does not provide our EIN for import purposes.
 You must be listed as the Importer of Record for anything you import to the US.
 Merchandise that ShipBob receives must be free and clear of customs and import duties in order for us to sign for it.